joaogabrieloliveiralopes/Stranger-Files/README.md

 ## 🎮 About the Project

-Hello, Stranger is an experimental horror series focused on:
+Stranger Files is an experimental horror series focused on:

 * Psychological tension
 * Atmospheric environments